 Data sources and methods

-The CanScreen5 project methodology is based on IARC's experience in reporting the status of implementation and performance of breast, cervical, and colorectal cancer screening in the 28 Member States of the European Union (Second European Cancer Screening Report, 2017).
-National collaborators (data providers) and institutions involved in managing and/or supervising cancer screening programmes in different countries are approached to share qualitative (pdf) and quantitative (pdf) information on screening programmes.
-The synthesized data are presented for a given cancer type (cancer screening fact sheets), for a selected country (country fact sheets), or through the analysis tools.
-Standardized definitions for the performance indicators are used.Data collection and submission
+The CanScreen5 project methodology is based on IARC's experience in reporting the status of implementation and performance of breast, cervical and colorectal cancer screening in the 28 Member States of the European Union (Second European Cancer Screening Report, 2017).
+Collaborators (data providers) and institutions involved in managing and/or supervising cancer screening programmes in different countries are contacted and invited to share qualitative and quantitative information on screening programmes.
+The current format used for qualitative and quantitative data collection can be downloaded in English and Spanish languages (PDF format):

 The collaborators will be given password-protected registration, with which they can access the data collection tools and submit the qualitative and quantitative data for the different cancer screening programmes through the CanScreen5 web platform.
 The data collection tools developed for the Second European Cancer Screening Report are being further improved in consultation with a group of experts (Advisory Board) to make them more broad-based and suitable for different resource settings.
 The information to be collected is expected to comprise data on national policies, programme characteristics (management, financing, target population, screening practices, quality assurance plan including screening registries, etc.), programme performance (population coverage, screening test performance, diagnostic workup and treatment), and outcomes (detection of disease, predictive values of tests).
 The project collects data from population-based programmes, opportunistic programmes or pilot/demonstration projects, and population surveys, and categorizes them according to the quality and the reliability of the source.